mobluse/telehack-basic/README.md

 The BASIC dialect that the example scripts in MultitaskingCPM is using is MBASIC AKA BASIC-80 by Microsoft.
 This is similar to GW-BASIC, since GWBASIC is a translation to 8086 assembler from MBASIC's 8080 assembler.

 Telehack BASIC doesn't have WHILE, WEND, and WIDTH.
 TeleBASIC don't use % after variables to indicate that they are integers; at least not in practice for functions.
-In Telehack BASIC all numbers seem to be floats.
+In Telehack BASIC all numbers seem to be floats (i.e. doubles).
 When numbers are printed a space is added before positive numbers as in MBASIC, but STR$() doesn't add a space in TeleBASIC.
 The editor inside BASIC doesn't seem to handle lines wider than the terminal.

-Telehack BASIC claims to be Dartmouth DTSS TeleBASIC (c) 1964,1966,1969,1970,1971,1979.
+Telehack BASIC claims to be Dartmouth DTSS TeleBASIC (c) 1964,1966,1969,1970,1971,1979, but that cannot be correct (outside the game) since Dartmouth BASIC has matrix operations and TeleBASIC does not.